P3Modding/p3modding.github.io/src/ch04-00-towns.md

 |39|Novgorod|East|

 ## Town Struct
-The pointer to the towns array is stored in the static `game_world` struct at offset `0x68`, and the size of that array at offset `0x10`.
+The pointer to the towns array is stored in the static `game_world` struct at offset `0x68`, and the length of that array at offset `0x10`.
 **A town's id is not its index in the towns array**.

 The following fields have been identified: